 Bad breath can also be caused by dry mouth.
 Saliva helps rinse away bacteria and food particles, so when a patient suffers from dry mouth, bad breath usually follows.
 By increasing the saliva, patients may be able to reduce the bad breath that accompanies dry mouth.
 Chewing sugarless gum is a great way to get saliva flowing and doing its job.

 Patients who come to Dr. Greenberg with complaints of bad breath need not be embarrassed to talk about it.
 Getting the information and help you need to control your breath’s odor can be completely life-changing.
 Those who have trouble with halitosis may find themselves smiling and socializing less often, due to their embarrassment and self-consciousness.

 It’s time to find that self-confidence again and take control of persistent and chronic bad breath.
-Start by visiting Mouth Carolina Dentistry today to learn the various ways you can take care of halitosis and end your problem once and for all!Back to Dental Library Page
+Start by visiting Mouth Carolina Dentistry, PA today to learn the various ways you can take care of halitosis and end your problem once and for all!Back to Dental Library Page